frePPLe/frepple/doc/command-reference.rst

 This task dumps the contents of the current database schema to a backup file.
 The file is created in the log folder configured in the configuration files djangosettings.py.
+It can be downloaded from the browser.

+For security reasons the command is only available to users listed in the setting SUPPORT_ACCOUNTS.
+By default this is an empty list.

-It also removes dumps older than a month to limit the disk space usage.
+The command also removes dumps older than a month to limit the disk space usage.
 If you want to keep dumps for a longer period of time, you'll need to copy the backup files to a different location.

-This option is not active for cloud users.
-We automatically manage the data backups for cloud users.

 This command is available in the user interface, the command line and the web API: